broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/workflowSubworkflowAndJobStores.md

 started will not have rows in this table.
 The main purpose of the job store table is to support resuming execution of a workflow when Cromwell is restarted by recovering the outputs of completed jobs.
-This table is closely related to `JOB_STORE_SIMPLETON_ENTRY` which holds the [simpleton](../general/simpletons.md) values comprising a job's outputs, and loosely related to the [job key/value store](jobKeyValueStore.md) which holds other job-scoped data important in recovering jobs on Cromwell restart.
+This table is closely related to `JOB_STORE_SIMPLETON_ENTRY` which holds the [simpleton](../general/simpletons.md) values comprising a job's outputs, and loosely related to the [job key/value store (`JOB_KEY_VALUE_ENTRY`)](jobKeyValueStore.md) which holds other job-scoped data important in recovering jobs on Cromwell restart.

 ### Subworkflow Store / `SUB_WORKFLOW_STORE_ENTRY`

 `SUB_WORKFLOW_STORE_ENTRY` holds data for subworkflows that have begun execution.
-The rows in this table persist the fact that particular subworkflows corresponding to a call FQN, index and attempt (?) were started and assigned a workflow ID.
+The rows in this table persist the fact that particular subworkflows corresponding to a call FQN and index were started and assigned a workflow ID.
 The completed jobs within these subworkflows will be recorded in the job store described above, linking to the subworkflows in this table by the subworkflow's ID.